attack68/rateslib/docs/source/i_guide.rst

     g_curves.rst

 Calibrating curves is a very natural thing to do in fixed income.
-We typically use market prices of commonly traded instruments to set values. *FX Volatility Smiles* and *FX Volatility Surfaces* are also calibrated using the exact same optimising algorithms.
+We typically use market prices of commonly traded instruments to set values.
+:class:`~rateslib.fx_volatility.FXDeltaVolSmile` and
+:class:`~rateslib.fx_volatility.FXDeltaVolSurface` are also calibrated using the exact same optimising algorithms.

 Below we demonstrate how to calibrate the :class:`~rateslib.curves.Curve` that we created above in the initial trivial example using SOFR swap market data.
 First, we